 - Good news: It’s easy to get the DC power from the tender to the locomotive’s motor(s) through the original locomotive-to-tender plug without modifications to the locomotive motor’s electrical connections.

-All of the 3-rail O scale steam locomotives I have converted to dead-rail had the following aspects of conversion that will be discussed in the next three sections: center pickup removal, lighting modifications, and various electrical modifications.
-Three-rail locomotives are somewhat more challenging than 2-rail to convert because of the unique aspects of power pick-up using the third, center rail.
+All of the 3-rail O scale steam locomotives I have converted to dead-rail had the following aspects of conversion that I discuss in the next three sections: center pickup removal, lighting modifications, and various electrical modifications.
+Three-rail locomotives are somewhat more challenging than 2-rail to convert because of the unique aspects of power pickup using the third, center rail.

 Center Pickup Removal